minqwq/pyos-improved/README.md

 # Like it?
 Star this project, no anymore, just star it
 # Contributor
-minqwq | Creator of this project, Interface designer, Coder, Document editer
+~~minqwq~~ | Creator of this project, Interface designer, Coder, Document editer | Main phone is down
 bibimingming | Imported modules installer maker
 Yukari2024 | Installer maker | Unstable status
 <hr />